WEBDERNargor/discord-register/README.md

   npm install
   npm run start
 ```
-Rename example.env to .env and add all the values ​​in .env
+Rename example.env to .env and add all the values ​​in .env .\n
-We have a database for you to use with the file name init.sql
+We have a database for you to use with the file name init.sql .